Figuring Out Gas & Galaxies In Enzo (FOGGIE). XIII. On the Observability of Extended HI Disks and Warps: The effects of filtering out diffuse components

-The quantitative effects of the smoothing and filtering steps are shown in Table~\ref{tab:observed_masses}.
+The quantitative effects of the smoothing and filtering steps for the CGM are shown in Table~\ref{tab:observed_masses}.
 This table shows the observable mass fractions (ratio of the mass in the smoothed/filtered images versus the ideal images).
-Each row shows only the mass ratio for the CGM, with the contributions from the disk and satellites filtered out.
-The detectable \HI\ emission from the disk (and therefore the system as a whole) is largely unaffected by both the smoothing and spatial filtering steps, with each survey able to detect at least $\sim$98\% of the HI.
+Each row shows only the mass ratio for the CGM, with the contributions from the disk and satellites removed.
+The detectable \HI\ emission from the disk (and therefore the system as a whole) is largely unaffected by both the smoothing and spatial filtering steps, with each survey able to detect $\sim$98-99\% of the HI.
 The disk is masked out using our disk definition (see \citetalias{trapp25}) projected onto the image and smoothed at the target survey resolution.
 The disk removal is based on the full 3D gas distribution in the simulation and does not depend on the chosen line of sight.
 To mask out the satellites, we initially identify subhalos via {\sc ROCKSTAR}, and then mask them out using the same method as was used for the central disk.

-For most systems, the filtering step reduces the observable CGM \HI\ mass by $\sim$10--40\%.
-Tempest is a unique case, as most of its CGM \HI\ is in small-scale clumps that are not detected by most survey parameters.
+For systems with more extended \HI\ emission, the filtering step reduces the observable CGM \HI\ mass by up to $\sim$15\%.
 The first two columns are analogous to the MHONGOOSE survey at two different resolution targets \citep{deBlok24-Mhongoose}.
-The third column is analogous to the THINGS survey \citep{Walter_2008-THINGS}.
-The survey on the far right is an analogue to the Square Kilometer Array, and performs the best in all cases.
-The relative performance of other surveys varies system by system and depends on the spatial scales of the CGM gas.
+The two surveys on the right are analogs to what may be possible with SKA-MID.
+The relative performance between surveys varies system by system and depends on the spatial scales of the CGM gas.
+In general, the higher resolution parameterizations see less of an effect from the short-spacing problem than their counterparts.
+This is because the spatially diffuse material that gets filtered out is preferentially low column density, and therefore lost to noise, similar to what is seen in observations \cite[e.g.][]{wang2024-FEASTS_I}.

+Depending on the system and survey parameters, much of the \HI\ outside the central disk can be missed due to having too low of a column density.
+Tempest is a unique case, as most of its CGM \HI\ is in small-scale, low column density clumps that are not detectable at the physical resolutions and sensitivities considered here.
+Other systems/survey parameterizations can lose anywhere from $\sim$0-70\% of the \HI\ solely due to sensitivity limitations.
+See Appendix~\ref{sec:appendix_survey_vis} for a quantification of each step in this pipeline.